dougbutner/web-4/README.md

 ## **Phase One**
 > Implementing time tokens

 **Time Tokens** are implemented on any and all blockchains where developers see the value.
-These developers provide open-source instructions and tools to helps others make their own time tokens.
+These developers provide open-source instructions and tools to helps other developers incorporate time tokens into their applications.

-**Provable individuality** for Time Tokens is up to each application and blockchain, and these application can choose to ignore this requirement, risking their systems' integrity. **Federated** (Facetec) and **decentralized** options (Civic) may be used, and so can social verification.
+**Provable individuality** for Time Tokens is up to each application and blockchain, and these application can choose to ignore this requirement, risking their systems' integrity. **Federated** (Facetec) and **decentralized** (Civic) options may be used, and so can social verification.

 **Information entropy** and **geosocial layers** are starting to be theorized, but not showing up.